blueskyletters/blueskyletters.github.io/_drafts/the-butterfly-effect.md

 While the human race thrives on control and predictability, the butterfly effect shows us that we, in fact, cannot predict the future.
 The complex universe around us is chaotic and vulnerable to even the smallest of changes.
 As humans, we can only identify catalysts that react to these conditions.
 However, if we try to control or predict outcomes, more often than not, it will result in failure.

 Many examples exist of instances where a tiny detail led to a dramatic change.
 In each case, the world we live in could be different if the situation had been reversed.
+There are many examples for this: the bombing of Nagasaki, the Chernobyl disaster and mnumerous other historical events.

+In simple words, the butterfly effect means that small alterations can lead to huge changes.
+This implies the importance of all the little things we do and makes us realise that we have imense potential to change anything, if only we believe that we have the power.